-Dubin and McFadden (1984) pioneered the joint analysis of the discrete choice of appliance holdings (choice of heating technology) and the continuous choice of energy consumption by explicitly accounting for the self-selection effects due to unobserved factors affecting both the discrete and continuous choices.
-Mansur et al. (2008) use this approach for simultaneous analysis of households' energy/fuel type and usage choices, while Nesbakken (2001) uses the approach for simultaneous analysis of the fuel type and usage choices for space heating.
+Dubin and McFadden (1984) pioneered the joint analysis of the discrete choice of appliance holdings (choice of heating technology) and the continuous choice of energy consumption, by explicitly accounting for the self-selection effects due to unobserved factors affecting both the discrete and continuous choices.
+Mansur et al. (2008) use this approach for a simultaneous analysis of households' energy/fuel type and usage choices, while Nesbakken (2001) uses the approach for a simultaneous analysis of the fuel type and usage choices for space heating.
 In such earlier studies, the discrete choice alternatives correspond to possible combinations of fuel types such as electricity only, electricity and natural gas, electricity and fuel oil, and electricity and other fuels.
 The continuous choice component includes the amount of consumption of each type of fuel, conditional upon the choice of fuel type combination (with self-selection terms included in the continuous choice model to account for the endogeneity of discrete choices).
-However, these two-step estimation procedures are generally inefficient and are also not based on a unified utility-maximizing theory of multiple discreteness.
+However, these two step estimation procedures are generally inefficient, and are also not based on a unified utility maximizing theory of multiple discreteness.
 Rather, they are based on exploding the fuel type combinations to generate a choice set suitable for modeling in a traditional single discrete choice framework.
 Even at moderate sizes of the elemental fuel type alternatives, this approach of exploding the elemental alternatives starts to generate a large number of combination alternatives for the single discrete choice (for example, 4 elemental fuel type alternatives will generate 15 combination choices of fuel types for the single discrete choice).
-The result is that sample sizes for estimation of such models need to be relatively large to obtain enough households who choose each combination.
-On the other hand, multiple discrete-continuous KT demand systems handle such situations from a unified microeconomic principle of the choice of multiple alternatives and offer an efficient framework for estimation.9
+The result is that sample sizes for estimation of such models needs to be relatively large to obtain enough households who choose each combination.
+On the other hand, multiple discrete-continuous KT systems handle such situations from a fundamentally unified microeconomic principle of the choice of multiple alternatives and offer an efficient framework for estimation.
+In this paper, we employ the MDCEV model in which a unified utility

-9 Some discrete-continuous energy demand studies (e.g., Vaage, 2000) follow Hanemann's (1984) approach in which the discrete and continuous choices are derived theoretically from the same utility maximization problem.
-But
+&lt;sup>14Some discrete-continuous energy demand studies also follow Hanemann's (1984) approach in which the discrete and continuous choices are derived theoretically from the same utility maximization problem.
+The study by Vaage (2000), for example, belongs to this category.